-Individual Segment Comparison
+ual Segment Comparison

-Some aspects of effectively managing the risk may require more detailed understanding at either the system or lane level.
-In the case study, a small number of lane segments contributed a large portion of the risk.
-About 14% of the total number of segments (or 19% of total length) accounted for 90% of total risk (Figure 4A).
-Closer examination showed that the twenty segments with the highest risk contributed 35% of the total risk, but less than 1% of the total length (Figure 4B).
-Actions that reduce risk on these segments will have a substantially greater impact on reducing risk than would similar improvements on other, lower risk segments in the carrier's network.
+aspects of effectively managing the risk may require more fled understanding at either the system or the lane level.
+In the se study a small number of lane segments contributed a large poron of the risk.
+About 14% of the total number of segments (or 19% of the total length) accounted for 90% of total risk (Figure 4a).
+Closer examination showed that the 20 segments with the highest risk contributed 35% of the total risk, but less than 1% of the total length (Figure 4b).
+Actions that reduce risk on these segments will have a substantially greater impact on reducing risk than would similar improvements on other, lower-risk segments in the carrier's network.
 Information such as this can help guide certain risk management activities.
 If cost information is available, these results can be used to develop cost-effectiveness analyses that will further assist in prioritizing actions.